rebelwarrior/7Kingdoms/classes.md

 > `"The spit and blood fill your mouth, dirt bites your eyes and yet, one simply does not give up." - King Rodus of Alaria`

+To be an Martial-Artist-type fighter you may trade the Fighter's _Armored_ move for the Barbarian's _Unencumbered, Unharmed_ at character creation and select _fists_ with _Versitile_ and _Perfectly weighted_ enhancements for your _Signature Weapon_ move.
+Your fists additionally gain the _forceful_ tag, but your fists may never take the _Huge_ enhancement.

 ---
 ## Cleric (Exorcist/Necromancer):
 <!-- ![DwarvenExorcist][dwarvenexorcist]   -->

 The cleric class is called Exorcist or Necromancer (for evil ones).
-> `"When I put you in the ground you'll stay in the ground!" - Thundar, Dwarven Exorcist` A Necromancer has "Command the Undead" instead of "Turn Undead".
+> `"When I put you in the ground you'll stay in the ground!" - Thundar, Dwarven Exorcist`

 Necromancer:
+A Necromancer has "Command the Undead" instead of "Turn Undead".

 Modified Ability:
 **Command Undead:** On a 10+ the necromancer gains control of mindless undead equal to  WIS bonus plus intelligent undead must make a defy danger roll and either flee or be commanded.
 On a 7-9 controls random mindless undead equal to WIS bonus.
 Range is speaking distance (around 12 feet).
 This ability substitutes Turn Undead.